WDoyle123/StarScholar3D/README.md

 - **3D Visualisation**: Plots stars, constellations, and asterisms in an interactive 3D space.
 - **Coordinate Transformation**: Converts equatorial coordinates to cartesian coordinates for accurate 3D plotting.
 - **Interactive Experience**: Enables users to explore and interact with the 3D star map.
+- **GIF Capture**: Enables the capturing of GIFs of the data visualisation.

 ## Work in Progress (WIP)
 Please note that StarScholar3D is currently a work in progress.
 Features are being actively developed and refined.
 Contributions, suggestions, and feedback are highly welcomed!